 Benefits for UK businesses exporting to Poland include a huge domestic market with over 38 million consumers, English is increasingly spoken – particularly by the younger generation, Poland is a strong, dynamic economy and a gateway to emerging markets of Eastern Europe, and there are over 300 flights a week between UK and Poland.

 The EU has allocated €82.5 billion to Poland through the structural and cohesion fund programme.
 This will help maintain Poland as a market offering growth, stability and good prospects for UK business.

 About the guides

-The main objective of this Doing Business in Poland Guide is to provide you with basic knowledge about Denmark; an overview of its economy, business culture, potential opportunities and to identify the main issues associated with initial research, market entry, risk management and cultural and language issues.
+The main objective of this Doing Business in Poland Guide is to provide you with basic knowledge about Poland; an overview of its economy, business culture, potential opportunities and to identify the main issues associated with initial research, market entry, risk management and cultural and language issues.

 We do not pretend to provide all the answers in the guide, but novice exporters in particular will find it a useful starting point.

 This FREE guide is available in 4 formats:

 Available on the iTunes App Store and Google play